chrisgrieser/nvim-origami/README.md

 ## Features
 - Use the **LSP to provide folds**, with Treesitter as fallback if the LSP does not provide folding info.
+- **Fold-text decorations**: Add line count and diagnostics to the `foldtext`, while preserving the syntax highlighting of the line.
 - **Overload `h` and `l` as fold keymaps**: Overloads the `h` key which will fold a line when used on the first non-blank character of (or before).
 And overloads the `l` key, which will unfold a line when used on a folded line.
 This allows you to ditch `zc`, `zo`, and `za`; `h` and `l` are all you need.
-- **Auto-fold**: Automatically fold comments and/or imports when opening a file (when using an LSP as folding provider).
+- **Auto-fold**: Automatically fold comments and/or imports when opening a file (requires an LSP that provides that information).
-- **Fold-text decorations**: Add line count and diagnostics to the `foldtext`, preserving the syntax highlighting of the line.
 - **Pause folds while searching**, restore folds when done with searching.
 (Normally, folds are opened when you search for text inside them, and stay open afterward.)